sSolal/Endive/ROADMAP.md

 ### Last commits' changes:

+*   **Add undo, checkpoint and rollback**, Add an undo command to the engine/repl, and make helper's state immutable and stacked.

 *   **Add an axiom declaration directive**, allow to add things to a global context in goal helper.

+### Older changes
 *   **Functoriality helper**, allow the declaration of "functorial" rules, for easier nested objects rewriting.
 *   **Build helper**, add directives to work iteratively on a object.
 *   **Peano helper**, build a helper that converts numeric symbols to their corresponding Peano numerals.

-### Older changes
 *   **Display parentheses**, the __repr__ method of objects should take into account precedences to put parentheses where needed.
 *   **Custom display**, add a way to customize the display of certain objects (arithmetic operations).
 *   **Multi premises rules**, allow the use of rules with multiple premises in goal.